 Disclaimer: IRS Collection Financial Standards are intended for use in calculating repayment of delinquent taxes.
 These Standards are effective on March 30 2020 for purposes of federal tax administration only.
 Expense information for use in bankruptcy calculations can be found on the website for the U.S. Trustee Program.

-Download the out-of-pocket health care standards in PDF format for printing.
+Download the out-of-pocket health care standards (PDF) in PDF format for printing.
 Please note that the standard amounts change, so if you elect to print them, check back periodically to assure you have the latest version.

 The table for health care expenses, based on Medical Expenditure Panel Survey data, has been established for minimum allowances for out-of-pocket health care expenses.

 Out-of-pocket health care expenses include medical services, prescription drugs, and medical supplies (e.g. eyeglasses, contact lenses, etc.).
 Elective procedures such as plastic surgery or elective dental work are generally not allowed.

 Taxpayers and their dependents are allowed the standard amount monthly on a per person basis, without questioning the amounts they actually spend.
 If the amount claimed is more than the total allowed by the health care standards, the taxpayer must provide documentation to substantiate those expenses are necessary living expenses.
 Generally, the number of persons allowed should be the same as those allowed as dependents on the taxpayer’s most recent year income tax return.

 The out-of-pocket health care standard amount is allowed in addition to the amount taxpayers pay for health insurance.